 Free cash flow for the reporting quarter amounted to 4.89 billion USD, underlining the company’s strong operating efficiency and ability to generate substantial liquidity to fund investment, service debt, and return cash to shareholders through dividends.

 For Q3 2025, management guided to further subscriber growth and strengthening across all key segments.
-The full-year 2025 EPS forecast was raised to 5.75 USD, representing a 16% increase on 2024.
+The full-year 2025 EPS forecast was raised to 5.75 USD, representing a 16% increase from 2024.
 Operating profit is expected to grow at a double-digit rate in Entertainment, by around 18% in Sports and by 6–8% in Experiences.

 Revenue by segment: